Code-Institute-Submissions/dkeddie-MS2/README.md

 ### Known Bugs

-The following issues were identified during development of the site:-
+The following issues were identified during development of the site.
+Some of them have been fixed during the final checking, testing and deployment phase:-

 1. The following error occurs in the console when both the Current Location and Destination have been inputted, and the Tiles are loaded:-
 !['defaultView' Error](README-attachments/Error-defaultView.jpg "'defaultView' Error") No knowwn negative effect has been detected.
 2. The following error can occur at times in the console when rotating through the images in the Photo Tile:-
 !['Undefined Property' Error](README-attachments/Error-propertyUndefined.jpg "'Undefined Property' Error") Although the image does not change when the Error arises, the images will continue to rotate when the forward/back options are selected.
+**[Bug now fixed]** *This error has now been resolved by creating a new array which only contains places with photos, excluding those items which do not contain photos from the original API array* **[Bug now fixed]**
 3. A city or town with the same name in different locations will only return information on the top return.
 For example, Perth will only return Perth, WA.
+**[Bug now fixed]** *This fault has now been resolved by modifying the Algolia API.
+The global variables now set according to the full place name and country as opposed to just the city name, which rectifies this issue.* **[Bug now fixed]**

+During the on-going testing and development of the site, bugs were discovered and resolved.
+These can be reviewed in the list of Git commits, specifically those with the 'fix' prefix.

+For a list of the Git Commit history, this can be viewed [here](https://github.com/dkeddie/MS2/commits/master)

 ## Deployment